Welcome to our free professional learning series on class and student blogging!

 There is a wide range of opinions on whether blogs should be public or private.
-55 % of student blogs on Edublogs are public and can be viewed by anyone and 45 % of student blogs are private and restricted to specific readers.
+On average, 55 % of student blogs on Edublogs are public and can be viewed by anyone, while 45 % of student blogs are private and restricted to specific readers.

 The pros of posting on public blogs

 - Students are writing for a real audience – not just the teacher.